 And you get it not just once, but as many times as you want.
 You can watch this program over and over again, at your own pace, in the comfort of your own home (or wherever else you want to watch this!)

-For only $597 (or 2 monthly payments of $347), you will get unlimited access to hours of practical divorce information and actionable tips, broken down into short, digestible videos.
+For only $597, you will get unlimited access to hours of practical divorce information and actionable tips, broken down into short, digestible videos.

 You can watch these videos anywhere and anytime you want and as many times as you want.